shaoyubo/Introduction-to-Algorithm/Chapter 2/README.md

 **Merge sort &Theta;(n)**

-- Divide: Divide the n-element sequence to be sorted into two subsequences of n/2 elements each.
+1. Divide: Divide the n-element sequence to be sorted into two subsequences of n/2 elements each.

-- Conquer: Sort the two subsequences recursively using merge sort.
+2. Conquer: Sort the two subsequences recursively using merge sort.

-- Combine: Merge the two sorted subsequences to produce the sorted answer.
+3. Combine: Merge the two sorted subsequences to produce the sorted answer.

+- MERGE(A, p, q, r), where A is an array and p, q, r are indices into the array such that p <= q < r.
+The procedure assumes that the subarrays A[p .. q] and A[q + 1 .. r] are in sorted order.
+It merges them to form a single sorted subarray that replaces the current subarray A[p .. r].

 ```
+MERGE(A, p, q, r)
+	n1 = q - p + 1
+	n2 = r - q
+	let L[1 .. n1 + 1] and R[1 .. n2 + 1] be new arrays
+	for i = 1 to n1
+		L[i] = A[p + i - 1]
+	for j = 1 to n2
+		R[i] = A[q + j]
+	L[n1 + 1] = \infty

 ```